 Temporary Visitor Restrictions

-include end-of-life situations, parent of newborn and pediatric patients
+and include parents of newborn and pediatric patients; and end-of-life

-to help facilitate communication with patients in the Hospital, please
+For technology options to help facilitate communication with patients in

 Other important information:

 - The entire Washington Hospital campus (including parking lots and all related